Should you wear mask in public if not sick with coronavirus?

 WASHINGTON (AP) — If you’re not sick with the new coronavirus, should you wear a mask in public?
-The World Health Organization says no. U.S. officials are mulling if eventually, that advice might change.
+Global health authorities say no. Amid a shortage of masks, the U.S. is sticking with that advice but Tuesday, President Donald Trump suggested people who are worried wear a scarf.

-That debate is happening amid a shortage so severe that theJoint Commission, which accredits U.S. hospitals, said Tuesday that if facilities can’t provide proper masks, health workers are allowed to bring their own from home.
+That shortage is so severe that theJoint Commission, which accredits U.S. hospitals, said Tuesday that if facilities can’t provide proper masks, health workers are allowed to bring their own from home.

 Front-line health workers have the greatest need for masks.
 And when people are sick, wearing a mask helps lessen the chances of infecting others.
-In places where relatives care for the sick at home, the WHO also has recommended they wear a mask.
+In places where relatives care for the sick at home, the World Health Organization also has recommended they wear a mask.

-But “there is no specific evidence to suggest that the wearing of masks by the mass population has any particular benefit,” WHO’s epidemics chief Dr. Mike Ryan told reporters Monday.
+But “there is no specific evidence to suggest that the wearing of masks by the mass population has any particular benefit,” Dr. Mike Ryan, the WHO’s epidemics chief, told reporters Monday.

 “In fact, there’s some evidence to suggest the opposite,” he added, noting risks from an improperly fitted mask or touching the face while taking it off or putting it on.

 For months as the COVID-19 crisis grew and masks disappeared from store shelves, U.S. health officials have agreed.
-The virus is believed to spread mostly through droplets from coughs or sneezes rather than tinier particles that health workers can encounter, and thus the main advice has been to keep your distance — staying 6 feet away.
+The virus is believed to spread mostly through droplets from coughs or sneezes, and thus the main advice has been to keep your distance — staying 6 feet away — in addition to frequent hand-washing and not touching your face.
+Health workers who may be doing procedures that generate tinier particles are supposed to get high priority for tight-fitting filtering masks.

 “Seriously people – STOP BUYING MASKS!”
 Surgeon General Jerome Adams wrote in a February 29 tweet.
 “They are not effective in preventing general public from catching #Coronavirus but if healthcare providers can’t get them to care for sick patients, it puts them and our communities at risk.”